hsgweon/pipits/README.md

      (4) the location of the RDP Classifier .jar file.

 Note that this step does not need to be repeated until a new set of training data is available to retrain the classifier.
+This step can take from 3 minutes up to 10 minutes or more.
 Run:

 ```sh
 cd $HOME/pipits/refdb
 pipits_retrain_rdp -f fungalits_UNITE_trainingdata_07042014/UNITE.RDP_04.07.14.rmdup.fasta -t fungalits_UNITE_trainingdata_07042014/UNITE.RDP_04.07.14.tax -j $HOME/pipits/classifier.jar -o unite_retrained
 ```

-(To get this working, you may need to install JRE (Java Runtime Environment) especially true if you are running a freshly installed UBUNTU.
+(To get this working, you may need to install JRE (Java Runtime Environment) especially true if you are running a freshly installed UBUNTU (No need to do this for Bio-Linux).
 If so, then install JRE by the following command:)

 ```sh
 sudo apt-get install default-jre